AIVirtualDoctor/nft-lending-sdk-docs/sdk/setup-sdk.md

 // import NFTSafe, ContractType from the SDK import {NFTSafe, ContractType } from "@nftsafe/sdk";
+//The "ContractType" enum which is already present in SDK will help you to get the specific type of contract.
 //************ Collateralized Contract Instance **************
 new NFTSafe(signer, Number(chainId), ContractType.COLLATERALIZED);